Updated: Jul 19

 1. Delta-8 THC products have not been evaluated or approved by the FDA for safe use and may be marketed in ways that put the public health at risk.

 The FDA is aware of the growing concerns surrounding delta-8 THC products currently sold online and in stores.
-These products have not been evaluated or approved by the FDA for safe use in any context.
-Some concerns include variability in product formulations and product labeling, other cannabinoid and terpene content, and variable delta-8 THC concentrations.
+The FDA has not evaluated or approved these products for safe use in any context.
+Some concerns include product formulations and labeling variability, other cannabinoid and terpene content, and variable delta-8 THC concentrations.
 Additionally, some of these products may be labeled simply as “hemp products,” which may mislead consumers who associate “hemp” with “non-psychoactive.”
 Furthermore, the FDA is concerned by the proliferation of products that contain delta-8 THC and are marketed for therapeutic or medical uses, although the FDA has not approved them.
 Selling unapproved products with unsubstantiated therapeutic claims violates federal law, and it can put consumers at risk, as these products have not been proven safe or effective.
 This deceptive marketing of unproven treatments raises public health concerns because patients and other consumers may use them instead of approved therapies to treat severe and fatal diseases.

 2. The FDA has received adverse event reports involving delta-8 THC-containing products.